-I, too, have been there – had to learn how to keep moving after hitting rock bottom.
+I, too, have been there and had to learn how to keep moving after hitting rock bottom.
 I hold my hope on a leash these days – don’t give it much autonomy.
 When it’s pulling away, I am able to catch it quicker now.

 What helped me once – a bench in the park.
 I sat next to an oak tree with my face towards the sun, embracing its warmth, reclaiming the vitality of the body that I had been taking for granted.
-I started thinking how the most important aspects of being alive are hidden because of their simplicity and familiarity.
+I started thinking about how the most important aspects of being alive are hidden because of their simplicity and familiarity.
 You know, just like when you are unable to notice something because it is always in front of your eyes.

 Imagine living without experiencing the pleasant bitterness of fresh coffee or the rainbow of fruit flavors.
 I felt grateful to be able to see vibrant colors, shapes of clouds, to smell the flowers and feel the wind on my skin.
 After a deep breath, I wanted to thrive again.
 So, try to think of simple things that might make you smile or better – happy.

-Embrace not Knowing
+Embrace not knowing

 Often, uncertainty gives us anxiety.
 You can’t control everything that happens to you – embrace curiosity.
 Imagine that you’ll find more greatness out of life because of the dark dungeon you are in now.
 This isn’t it, just when the caterpillar thought the world was over, it became a butterfly.

-Fighting with Sickness
+Fighting with sickness

 When you face a terrifying diagnosis, it feels like you fell down a deep dark hole with no ladder to climb out.
-Life-threatening disease strips of your powers.
+Life-threatening disease strips of your power.
 You could go to the library and search for a book that might instill hope, but I doubt that you’ll find it.

-No one knows what to do when you have no hope while dealing with horrible disease.
+No one knows what to do when you have no hope while dealing with a horrible disease.
 However, try to imagine your body as a picturesque garden and your illness – a bad weed.
 Let the beauty you still have shine.